docker/docs/desktop/windows/release-notes/index.md

 ### New

-- **Pause/Resume**: You can now pause your Docker Desktop session when you are not actively using it and save CPU resources on your machine.
+**Pause/Resume**: You can now pause your Docker Desktop session when you are not actively using it and save CPU resources on your machine.
 For more information, see [Pause/Resume](../index.md#pauseresume).

+- Ships [Docker Public Roadmap#226](https://github.com/docker/roadmap/issues/226){: target="_blank" rel="noopener" class="_"}

-- **Software Updates**: The option to turn off automatic check for updates is now available for users on all Docker subscriptions, including Docker Personal and Docker Pro.
+**Software Updates**: The option to turn off automatic check for updates is now available for users on all Docker subscriptions, including Docker Personal and Docker Pro.
 All update-related settings have been moved to the **Software Updates** section.
 For more information, see [Software updates](../index.md#software-updates).

+- Ships [Docker Public Roadmap#228](https://github.com/docker/roadmap/issues/228){: target="_blank" rel="noopener" class="_"}

-- **Window management**: The Docker Dashboard window size and position persists when you close and reopen Docker Desktop.
+**Window management**: The Docker Dashboard window size and position persists when you close and reopen Docker Desktop.

 ### Upgrades